nii-yamagishilab/AntiDeepfake/README.md

 The script will automatically search for the best validation checkpoint in the specified experiment folder `/base_path/Log/exps/exp_mms_300m_<exp_name>`.
 An `evaluation_score.csv` file will be saved in the same folder.

-To evaluate with AntiDeepfake checkpoints without training:
+For using AntiDeepfake checkpoints without training:
 ```
 python main.py inference hparams/mms_300m.yaml \
     --base_path /your/base_path \